balbanyan/whisper_speaker_diarization/README.md

 - **Full Overlap Resolution**: When one segment is fully contained within another, the shorter segment is handled based on duration
 - **Partial Overlap Handling**: Adjusts segment boundaries to eliminate overlaps while preserving speech content
 - **Intelligent Segment Assignment**: Uses overlap percentage to assign transcription to the most likely speaker

+All of these strategies can be individually enabled or disabled through configuration flags.

 ### Overlap Resolution Logic